-If you decide to submit a Fulbright application, email Dr. Risjord 9mrisjor@emory.edu) right away.
+If you decide to submit a Fulbright application, email lgs.profdev@emory.edu.
 It is important that we know, so you can receive future communications about Emory's internal process.
-If you have questions about the application, contact Dr. Risjord.
+If you have questions about the application, email lgs.profdev@emory.edu.